 Establish Your Business Legally

-Once you’ve planned your business and you are satisfied that the idea will be successful, then comes the process to establish your business legally as an LLC.
+Once you’ve planned your business and you are satisfied that the idea will be successful, then comes the process of establishing your business legally as an LLC.
 Becoming an LLC prevents you from being personally liable in case your business is sued for any reason.

 Acquire Licenses and Permits